News

 BSAC Safe Diving Guide: Before every dive everyone should be clear who is going to lead the dive ...
 It should also be understood and agreed beforehand that the [team] leader’s decisions and directions will be adhered to.

-We may need to make decisions during a dive - whether for safety or just to have a better dive.
+We may need to make decisions during a dive.
 It's better for a team to agree on a leader so that the person is aware of their role and makes decisions in a more efficient and timely manner than would be the case with two self-appointed leaders or no leader at all!
-Sometimes the choice of leader can be obvious, but even if not it's still better to have one decision-maker.
+Even if both divers are equally good divers it's still better to have one decision-maker.
 If you're not the team leader on a dive, it doesn't mean that you should be passive and unthinking.
 Be alert and assist the team leader!
-Your situational awareness is important.
 Other roles may also be agreed.
 In navigation, for example, the second diver may keep compass heading while the team leader maintains depth and lookout.
 One diver may have the job to put up the DSMB.

 Positioning